benaiah-ke/AgriPlus/README.md

 * A computer with an active internet connection

 ## Technology Used
-* HTNL - which was used to build the structure of the pages.
+* HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the pages.

 ## License